Natalia-Alvarez-git/Natalia-Alvarez-git/README.md

 ### :woman_technologist: ABOUT ME :

-I am a front end developer originally from Colombia 🇨🇴
+I am a softwate engineer originally from Colombia 🇨🇴
 - 📜 I was a personal trainer but I fell in love with coding and decided to take the leap of faith.
 - ⏰ In my free time, I rock climb, rollerskate and paint.
 - 🌱 I am currently learning: React